New innovations in solar, wind and urban farming were highlighted during the seventh annual Earth Day Texas event at Fair Park last weekend.

 “We’re talking to several different real estate groups,” Beach said.

-The wind array could work in conjunction with solar power with wind blowing 24 hours a day for baseload power and solar providing peak power when the sun shines brightest.
+The wind array could work in conjunction with solar power with the wind blowing 24 hours a day for baseload power and solar providing peak power when the sun shines brightest.

 “The final solution is a combination of these products,” Beach said.

 TouchLight Innovations is developing flooring that generates electricity with every step.
 The New York-based startup founded by Swarnav Pujari showed off its 3-D printed prototype that could become a fixture of airports, hotels, and other areas with high foot traffic.
-The final product will be made from steel.
+The final product will be made of steel.

 The tiles move a fraction of an inch when someone steps on them, just enough to activate the piso-electric motor to generate power.